Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Introduction

 \section{Introduction}

-The growing demand for reliable wireless communication in high-mobility scenarios has motivated the search for modulation schemes that operate effectively in doubly dispersive channels \cite{lu2024integrated}.
-While Orthogonal Frequency Division Multiplexing (OFDM) forms the foundation of 4G and 5G networks \cite{10596930, 10969844}, it is vulnerable in such rapidly moving environments.
-The subcarrier orthogonality of OFDM is compromised by high mobility and complex multipath channel environments, resulting in severe inter-carrier interference and performance degradation.
+The growing demand for reliable wireless communication in high-mobility scenarios has motivated the research for modulation schemes that operate effectively in doubly dispersive channels \cite{lu2024integrated}.
+While Orthogonal Frequency Division Multiplexing (OFDM) forms the foundation of 4G and 5G networks \cite{10596930, 10969844}, its subcarrier orthogonality is easily disrupted in high-mobility multipath channels, leading to severe inter-carrier interference and performance degradation.
 Orthogonal Time Frequency Space (OTFS) modulation \cite{OTFS0} has emerged as a promising solution to these challenges.
 By mapping symbols to the delay-Doppler (DD) domain, OTFS leverages the domain's inherent sparsity and stability to achieve full diversity \cite{Fair_Compare_OTFS_OFDM_Giuseppe}, significantly outperforming OFDM in high-mobility scenarios \cite{OTFS0, Fair_Compare_OTFS_OFDM_Giuseppe}.
-Furthermore, because the DD domain directly reflects physical channel parameters, OTFS is inherently suitable for sensing.
-However, realizing these benefits—whether for robust data detection or precise sensing—hinges on accurate DD domain channel estimation.
-In this paper, we consider OTFS-ISAC with bistatic sensing, where the receiver has knowledge of the pilot and frame structure but is unaware of the randomly generated data symbols within the frame.
-The objective is to detect the transmit data symbols, estimate the DD domain channel parameters, namely channel gains, delays, and Doppler shifts, to simultaneously achieve target sensing and symbol demodulation at the receiver.
+Moreover, the delays and Doppler shifts of the DD-domain channel directly characterize the sensing targets, while the complete channel response is required for reliable data detection.
+Therefore, both the sensing and communication performance of OTFS-ISAC depend on accurate DD-domain channel estimation.
+In this paper, we consider an OTFS-ISAC system with bistatic sensing, where the receiver knows the pilot and frame structure but not the randomly generated data symbols.
+Our objective is to jointly detect the transmitted data symbols and estimate the channel gains, delays, and Doppler shifts, thereby enabling simultaneous target sensing and symbol demodulation at the receiver.